The School Nurse’s Role in Behavioral/Mental Health of Students

 It is the position of the National Association of School Nurses (NASN) that registered, professional school nurses (hereinafter referred to as school nurses) serve a vital role in promoting positive behavioral health outcomes in students through evidence-based programs and curricula in schools and communities.
-Behavioral health is as critical to academic success as physical well-being.
+Behavioral health, which encompasses mental health, is as critical to academic success as physical well-being.
 As members of interdisciplinary teams, school nurses collaborate with school personnel, community healthcare professionals, students, and families in the assessment, identification, intervention, referral, and follow‐up of children in need of behavioral health services.
 School nurses, because of their regular access to students, are uniquely qualified to identify students with potential behavioral health concerns.
 School nurses can serve as advocates, facilitators, and counselors of behavioral health services within the school environment and in the community.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines behavioral health as “mental/emotional well-being and/or actions that affect wellness” (SAMHSA, 2017a).
 SAMHSA also states that behavioral health includes the “service systems that encompass prevention and promotion of emotional health; prevention of mental and substance use disorders, substance use, and related problems; treatments and services for mental and substance use disorders; and recovery support” (SAMHSA, 2017a).
 Behavioral health and wellness occur across a continuum.
 Schools and school nurses have an essential role in addressing behavioral health disorders, promoting mental wellness and social-emotional competencies, enhancing protective factors, and referring to and collaborating with behavioral health support networks when appropriate.